-Quizzes

-There will be three quizzes.
-Each quiz will cover material for the weeks prior to the quiz.
-For example, the first quiz will cover weeks 1-4, the second quiz will cover weeks 5-9, and the third quiz will cover weeks 10-14.
-Quizzes will include lecture material and assigned readings.

-Exams

-There will be three exams also.
+There will be three (3) exams also.
 Each exam will cover material from the weeks prior to the exam and will be the week after the quiz.
-For example, the first exam will cover weeks 1-5, the second exam will cover weeks 6-10, and the final exam will cover weeks 11-16.
+For example, the first exam will cover weeks 1-4, the second exam will cover weeks 5-9, and the final exam will cover weeks 10-15.
 Exams will include lecture material and assigned readings.
 Exams will include multiple choice and fill-in-the blank questions.
 Also, there will be an essay question.

-Essav

-A prompt for the essay will be given out two weeks prior to the due date.
-The essay will be over a video that will be assigned.

 South Plains College and Class Policies:

 Attendance: You are expected to attend class, arrive on time, and remain for the entire class period.
-Absences will only be excused with acceptable documentation provided in a timely manner, and at the sole discretion of the course instructor. - FOUR (4) missed assignments OR absences (at any time; for any reason) will result in the student being dropped from the course. - Class attendance is recorded by the Instructor or on a sign in sheet.
+Absences will only be excused with acceptable documentation provided in a timely manner, and at the sole discretion of the course instructor.

+- FOUR (4) missed assignments OR absences (at any time; for any reason) will result in the student being dropped from the course. - Class attendance is recorded by the Instructor or on a sign in sheet.
 The sign in sheet will be available until the scheduled time that class starts. - Tardiness is disruptive to the classroom setting.
 If you arrive AFTER class starts, then you will be counted absent. - You should plan to be in class for the entire period.
 A student who leaves class regularly will be marked absent for that class period even if he/she was present for the majority of the time. - Material presented in class will NOT be repeated during office hours or any other communication forum such as e-mail.
 If you are absent, request class notes from another student.

 Dropping the course:

 • If you are considering dropping the class you should speak with me first.
-YOU must drop this course at the SPC Registrar's Office (there is no online drop system, so online students must take care of this in person at the Registrar's Office).
-This is an official procedure which is described in the SPC Catalog.
-ONLY the student can initiate the drop and it must conform to the procedure for dropping a course.
-Failure to initiate and finalize the drop procedure will result in an "F" grade on your transcript.
-The drop cannot be made retroactive.
+If you decide to drop the class, then you should submit a Student Initiated Drop Form online from the SPC website.
+Failure to complete the drop procedure will result in an "F" grade on your transcript.
 The drop date can be found on the SPC calendar.

 Late or make-up work:

-- Your work must be turned in on schedule to receive credit. - If a student is absent for a quiz or exam it is your responsibility to contact the Instructor.
+- Your work must be turned in on schedule to receive credit. - If a student is absent for a quiz or exam it is your responsibility to contact the Instructor. - All work must be turned in BEFORE the Final Exam week.
+There are no exceptions.

 Academic integrity: